 We were braced for a wait of potentially some hours but less than an hour later he called to say he was done and would pick us up near where he dropped us off.

 Finally we hit the road to the top, it seemed to go up forever and for the first time the hill was tackled in a straight line.
 It got narrower and narrower and we could just make out we were on a ridgeline.
 Finally we arrived, the village was deserted but we found a young guy to check where the accommodation was.
 It was 8pm when we checked in, the journey had taken us 10 hours.
-The woman that ran the accomodation was friendly, inside was a big wooden room with a kitchen at the end and bathrooms off to the left.
+The woman that ran the accommodation was friendly.
+Inside was a big wooden room with a kitchen at the end and bathrooms off to the left.
 Our room was at the far end, a small olde worlde room with the same wooden floor and thin wooden partition.
 Noise wasn’t going to be a problem though, we were the only ones there.
 It was also really cheap.

 The ranger hut to pay the National Park entry fee was just above us.
 It’s a hefty fee here and given we were at the summit and had got the view we’d come for we didn’t want to pay it.
-Instead we had an early morning walk near our accomodation and then as we left we walked down through the village and got Alfredo to pick us up there.
-The road was really steep and Alfredo had had issues turning onto it the night before so he was pleased with this plan.
+Instead we had an early morning walk near our accommodation and then as we left we walked down through the village and got Alfredo to pick us up there.
+The road was really steep and Alfredo had had issues turning up it the night before so he was pleased with this plan.
 We liked the place a lot, with more time it would have been great to have explored more.

 We headed onwards towards Mt Pinatubo.
-Another decent driving stint but it would take us most of the way back to Manila.
+Another decent driving stint it would take us most of the way back to Manila.
 It was an uneventful drive this time and we arrived in Capas, the nearest town in the early afternoon.
-After looking a a few accomodation options we went back to the more pricey first one we looked it.
+After looking a a few accommodation options we went back to the more pricey first one we looked it.
 It was a resort in town and was busy, 2 others were cheaper but one was a dingy motel where the room was behind a garage (as in you walk through the garage to get to it) and the other was a resort that was totally dead and was barely cheaper than the first and the woman wouldn’t budge on the price.
 Both were on the way out of town so we’d have been paying foreigner tuk-tuk prices to get back to life and find shops and have dinner.

 Instead we had a good room, a reasonably priced restaurant on site and the centre of town outside the door.
 We settled in then headed out to explore, taking a long narrow backstreet that would have been a wide footpath had it not been for the motorcycles that could make it down.
-It was fun of life; kids playing, parents hanging out playing cards.
+It was full of life; kids playing, parents hanging out playing cards.
 All were friendly and spoke.
 We loved it.

 Mt Pinatobu is a volcano that last exploded in 1991.
 The second largest eruption in the 20th century.
 It lost 300m off its top and blew ash 40km high.
 It coincided with a typhoon which created a lahar that massively changed the landscape.
 More than 350 people died during the eruption, most from collapsing roofs.
 Disease that broke out in evacuation camps and the continuing mud flows increased the death toll to 722.
-200,000 were left homeless.
-Unperturbed locals have rebuilt
+A further 200,000 were left homeless.
+Unperturbed locals have rebuilt.

-The village was pretty cool, we enjoyed walking round it and we found a good dissed market down a side street.
+The village was pretty cool, we enjoyed walking round it and we found a good local market down a side street.
 Either because it is not always there or because it was nearly Christmas it was packed with people, they must have come from all around.